-In the regions where the Company operates, average equity market indices for the three months ended December 31, 2021 were up by 29% in the U.S. (as measured by S&P 500), 25% in Canada (as measured by S&P TSX), 23% in broader Europe (as measured by EURO STOXX 50) and 17% in the U.K. (as measured by FTSE 100) compared to the same period in 2020.
-The major equity indices finished the fourth quarter of 2021 up 11% in the U.S., 6% in Canada, 6% in broader Europe and 4% in the U.K. compared to September 30, 2021.
-For the twelve months ended December 31, 2021, average equity market levels were higher in the U.S., Canada, the U.K. and broader Europe compared to the same period in 2020.
+In the regions where the Company operates, average equity market indices for the three months ended December 31, 2022 were down by 16% in the U.S. (as measured by S&P 500), 11% in broader Europe (as measured by EURO STOXX 50), 7% in Canada (as measured by S&P TSX) and consistent in the U.K. (as measured by FTSE 100) compared to the same period in 2021.
+The major equity indices finished the fourth quarter of 2022 up 14% in broader Europe, 8% in the U.K., 7% in the U.S. and 5% in Canada compared to September 30, 2022.
+For the twelve months ended December 31, 2022, average equity market levels were lower in the U.S., broader Europe, Canada and remained consistent in the U.K. compared to the same period in 2021.

-Market-related impacts on liabilities positively impacted net earnings by \$21 million in the fourth quarter of 2021 (negative impact of \$30 million in the fourth quarter of 2020), primarily reflecting updated cash flow projections for real estate which support insurance contract liabilities in Europe.
+Market-related impacts on liabilities positively impacted net earnings by \$29 million in the fourth quarter of 2022 (positive impact of \$21 million in the fourth quarter of 2021), primarily reflecting the impact of equity markets and interest rate movements on the value of segregated fund and variable annuity guarantees, including hedge ineffectiveness, partially offset by the impact of updated cash flow projections for real estate which support insurance contract liabilities in the Europe segment.

-For the twelve months ended December 31, 2021, market-related impacts on liabilities positively impacted net earnings by \$29 million (negative impact of \$108 million year-to-date in 2020).
-The 2021 year-to-date positive impact was primarily due to the same reasons discussed for the in-quarter results.
-While equity markets rebounded during the second to fourth quarters of 2020, the 2020 year-to-date negative impact reflects the significant decline and volatility in equity markets and interest rates in the first quarter of 2020, driven by the onset of the COVID-19 pandemic.
-This impacted the value of segregated fund and variable annuity guarantees, including related hedging ineffectiveness and was only partially recovered during 2020.
+For the twelve months ended December 31, 2022, market-related impacts on liabilities negatively impacted net earnings by \$1 million (positive impact of \$29 million year-to-date in 2021).
+The 2022 year-to-date negative impact was primarily due to the negative impact of equity markets and interest rate movements on the value of segregated fund and variable annuity guarantees, including hedge ineffectiveness.

-In countries where the Company operates, interest rates increased during 2021, which had an immaterial impact on net earnings.
+In countries where the Company operates, interest rates increased during 2022, resulting in a modest positive impact on net earnings reflecting higher income on surplus assets, partially offset by lower fees on fixed income products.
 In order to mitigate the Company's exposure to interest rate fluctuations, the Company follows disciplined processes for matching asset and liability cash flows.
-As a result, the impact of changing interest rates is mostly mitigated in the current period, including the impact of changes in fair values of bonds backing insurance contract liabilities recorded through profit or loss which was mostly offset by a corresponding change in the insurance contract liabilities.
+As a result, the impact of changing interest rates is mostly mitigated in the current period, with the impact of changes in fair values of bonds backing insurance contract liabilities mostly offset by a corresponding change in the insurance contract liabilities.

-For a further description of the Company's sensitivity to equity market and interest rate fluctuations, refer to "Financial Instruments Risk Management", note 8 to the Company's annual consolidated financial statements for the period ended December 31, 2021.
+For a further description of the Company's sensitivity to equity market and interest rate fluctuations, refer to "Financial Instruments Risk Management", note 8 to the Company's December 31, 2022 annual consolidated financial statements.